Explore planets, stars and galaxies, and discuss black holes, dark matter and the Big Bang.

-This part-time two-year programme is made up of six 20-credit modules and comprises of two stages, Certificate and Diploma.
+This part-time two-year programme is made up of six 20-credit modules and comprises of two stages: Certificate and Diploma.

 We hold an optional two-day Residential Weekend at York each year.
 Each event is an opportunity to meet your fellow students and staff, engage in discussion and share your knowledge of astronomy.
-These events are free of charge, though students are expected to meet the costs of their travel, accommodation and sustenance.
+These events are free of charge, though you are expected to meet the costs of your travel, accommodation and sustenance.
 For students who are unable to attend these weekends, there is the option to watch recordings of the key sessions from each weekend.